JustSomeGuy2000/Minecards/Docs.md

 Items return no values or one value: {[0]:list} and {[1]:list[bool,int,list]}.
 [0] is a list of the item's targets.
     The effect is executed on all of them.
 Only returned if only_targeting is True.
-Can be [None].
+Can be [None] if the item is not executed on a card (e.g. Loot Chest)
 [1] is the modified original value, composed of whether the attack is melee or ranged, its damage and its targets.
     Used only by "on attack" items.
     A fourth value is sometimes added.
 The presence of this value causes the item scanning routine to break.